topomate/topomate/docs/source/specs.rst

   prefix : string
     Prefix used by the AS.
 It will also be used to auto-assign IP addresses to the different interfaces.

+  subnet_length : int
+    Subnet length that will be used to auto-assign IP addresses for the different interfaces.

   mpls : bool
     Enable MPLS in the AS.
 Defaults to **false**.